A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: -Approximation for - Stable Instances

 \subsubsection{Pure Clusters}

 We say that a cluster $C^*$ of $\opt$ is \emph{pure} (w.r.t. $S$) if there exists a cluster $C'$ of $S$ such that $|C' \Delta C^*| \le {3\eps} \min(|C^*|,|C'|)$.
 In which case we also say that $C'$ is pure w.r.t. $\opt$.
 We say that $C'$ and $C^*$ are associated.
 The following lemma follows from the fact that the input is $\beta$-stable for $\beta := \eps/\log n$ and that the solution $S$ is a ${5}$-approximation by Lemma \ref{lemma:localsearchis5approximation}.
 Given a client or center $a$ and a distance $r$, we let $B(a,r)$ be the set of clients and centers at distance at most $r$ from $a$.
-This lemma is originally proved in~\cite{Cohen-AddadS17}, we include a proof for completeness in Appendix~\ref{sec:lem:numnonpure}. \begin{lemma}[Restatement from~\cite{Cohen-AddadS17}, Lemma IV.4] The number $k_{imp}$ of clusters of $\opt$ that are not pure w.r.t. $S$ (and thus the number of clusters of $S$ which are not pure w.r.t $\opt$) is at most {$\frac{\log n}{\eps^3}$}. \end{lemma}
+This lemma is originally proved in~\cite{Cohen-AddadS17}, we include a proof for completeness.
+In this proof we use in a few places the assumption that $\eps>0$ is upper bounded by a small enough constant. \begin{lemma}[Restatement from~\cite{Cohen-AddadS17}, Lemma IV.4] The number $k_{imp}$ of clusters of $\opt$ that are not pure w.r.t. $S$ (and thus the number of clusters of $S$ which are not pure w.r.t $\opt$) is at most {$\frac{\log n}{\eps^3}$}. \end{lemma} \begin{proof} We let $C^*_o$ denote the optimal cluster for each optimal center $o\in \opt$ and we let $C_c$ denote the cluster in $S$ corresponding to center $c\in S$.
+We refine $\opt$ in steps so that the final set only consists of centers of pure clusters.